-Management seeks to minimize the Company's cost of borrowing and may do so through an appropriate mix of fixed and floating rate debt.
+Management's objective is to minimize the cost of borrowing through an appropriate mix of fixed and floating rate debt.
 Derivative financial instruments, such as interest rate swap agreements, may be used for the purpose of managing fluctuating interest rate exposures that exist from ongoing business operations.
-The Company does not use interest rate swaps for speculative purposes.
-At March 31, 2014, \$77,900,000, or approximately 60.9% of our total debt, was subject to floating interest rates; however, due to a 1% floor on the debt these rates are effectively fixed until the variable rates exceed this threshold.
-As a result, a hypothetical 1% increase in the variable interest rates as of March 31, 2014 applicable to this floating rate debt would have an annual after-tax impact of approximately \$48,000.
+The Company does not use interest rate swap agreements for speculative purposes.
+At March 31, 2015, \$149.0 million, or approximately 75% of our total debt, was subject to floating interest rates; however, due to a 1% floor on the debt these rates are effectively fixed until the variable rates exceed this threshold.
+As a result, a hypothetical increase in the variable interest rates of 1% or 100 basis points (an increase to 1.18% as of March 31, 2015) as of March 31, 2015 applicable to this floating rate debt would have an annual after-tax benefit of approximately \$87,000.